pappasam/toml-sort/README.md

 pip install toml-sort
 ```

+## Motivation

+ This library strives to sort TOML files by providing the following features:

+* Preserve inline comments and top-level comments, when possible
+* Sort tables / arrays of Tables
+* Option to sort table keys, or not
+* Standardize whitespace and indentation

+I wrote this library because I couldn't find any "good" sorting utilities for TOML files.

 ## Usage

-This project can be used as either a Python library or a command line utility.
-I will document the Python library interface in the future when it stabilizes.
-The command line interface should remain fairly stable.
+This project can be used as either a command line utility or a Python library.

 ### Command line interface